blackstork-io/fabric/docs/plugins/builtin/data-sources/rss.md

     # For example:
     username = "user@example.com"

-    # Note: you can use function like "from_env_var()" to avoid storing credentials in plaintext
+    # Note: avoid storing credentials in the templates.
+Use environment variables instead.
     #
     # Required string.
     # For example: